 What Is the Cheapest Type of Life Insurance?

 Term life insurance is the least expensive type of life insurance you can buy.
 You’ll get the highest death benefit for the lowest premium with a term life insurance plan.
 That’s because term policies do not build cash value, and the benefit is only paid if the insured dies during the term.

 What Is the Average Cost of Life Insurance?

 Many people overestimate the cost of life insurance, particularly younger generations, according to LIMRA’s 2020 Insurance Barometer Study.
-Half of the millennials believe life insurance will cost them more than five times the typical price for a policy ($1000 a month vs. $160 a month).
+Half of the millennials believe life insurance will cost them more than six times the typical price for a policy ($1000 a month vs. $160 a month).